 2. Empathy Mapping

-An empathy map the deepest dive into the mindset of the user compared to any other type of UX map process.
+Compared to the other UX map processes, an empathy map is the deepest dive into the mindset of the user.
 In short, this process helps to build a thorough understanding of users.

 What is the user thinking?
-What is the user saying?
+Saying?
 What is the user feeling?
-What is the user doing?
+And what is the user actually doing?

 Furthermore, this map is not linear or sequential like the customer journey mapping process is.
 Thus, empathy mapping is considered to be a useful mapping technique to understand users better and build rapport and empathy with customers.